Luo script

-The Luo alphabet (also known as the Luo Lakeside script) was invented by Kefa Ombewa and Paul Sidandi between 2009 and 2012 to write Luo languages, specifically Dholuo of Kenya, in a unique way.
+The Luo alphabet (also known as the Luo Lakeside script, Ndiko Jonam) was invented by Kefa Ombewa and Paul Sidandi between 2009 and 2012 to write Luo languages, specifically Dholuo of Kenya, in a unique way.
 The script is a left-to-right alphabet, with 33 letters connected to each other by a line running along the bottom.

 History

 Other African writing systems have been developed before and some are still in use today.
 Work on the Luo alphabet started in 2009 by Kefa Ombewa.
 At the same time Paul Sidandi started his work on Luo numerals independently.
 The two men met on Twitter in 2013 and decided to combine the alphabet and the numerals to be a single project and the font produced was named KefaSidandi font.
 Digitization of the work started with many challenges.
 Initially only a bitmap-font was available.
 Thereafter in order to produce the true-type font Internet usage, Will Were joined to produce the font glyphs.
 The work was completed on June 12, 2012, when the first true-type font was produced.
 This led to the ability to embed the script on the Luo Alphabet website and made the font downloadable for other interested users.
 The Luo alphabet first came into the limelight in Kenya when Kefa Ombewa conducted an interview with Kenya Television Network (KTN) in 2014.